-- A. The College prohibits the crimes of domestic violence, dating violence, sexual assault and stalking (as defined by the Clery Act); - B. The definitions of domestic violence, dating violence, sexual assault and stalking according to any applicable jurisdictional definitions of these terms;

-- C. What behavior and actions constitute consent, in reference to sexual activity, in the State of Oklahoma; - D. Tulsa Community College uses the following definition of consent to address issues on campus related to Title IX and Discrimination and Harassment complaints:
+- A. Prohibiting the crimes of domestic violence, dating violence, sexual assault and stalking (as defined by the Clery Act); - B. The definitions of domestic violence, dating violence, sexual assault and stalking according to any applicable jurisdictional definitions of these terms; - C. Behavior and actions that constitute consent, in reference to sexual activity, in the State of Oklahoma.
+Tulsa Community College uses the following definition of consent to address issues on campus related to Title IX complaints:

-Effective Consent: is informed, freely and actively given, using mutually understandable words-or actions that indicate a willingness to participate in mutually agreed upon sexual activity.
+Effective Consent: is informed, freely and actively given, using mutually understandable words or actions that indicate a willingness to participate in mutually agreed upon sexual activity.
 Initiators of sexual activity are responsible for obtaining effective consent.

-- E. Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
-Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and acting to intervene; - F. Information located in the Title IX policy regarding: - Procedures victims should follow if a crime of domestic violence, dating violence, sexual assault and stalking occurs; - How the institution will protect the confidentiality of victims and other necessary parties; - Community counseling services through Domestic Violence Intervention Services; - Options for, available assistance in, and how to request changes to academic, and working situations or supportive measures; - G. Procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking.
+D. Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
+Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and acting to intervene;

+E. Information located in the Title IX policy regarding:

+- Procedures complainants should follow if a crime of domestic violence, dating violence, sexual assault and stalking occurs; - How the institution will protect the confidentiality of complainants and other necessary parties; - Community counseling services through Domestic Violence Intervention Services; and - Options for, available assistance in, and how to request changes to academic, and working situations or supportive measures. - F. Procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking.